 It's a horror game that looks beautiful though, so it's well-deserving of a feature on our list.
 Just consider yourself warned, it's not for the squeamish, although it's as beautiful as a work of art.

-A superb 2D platformer that looks and plays as beautifully as the full-fat console game Rayman Legends - probably because it has some of the same talents behind it.
+A superb 2D platformer that looks and plays as beautifully as the full-fat console title Rayman Legends - probably because it has some of the same talents behind it.
 Unruly Heroes has state-of-the-art graphics and smooth controls that don't make this feel like an Android game at all.

 Unruly Heroes is basically your typical action-packed 2D platformer that should belong in everyone's Must Play directory.
 Just read our Unruly Heroes review - you can never go wrong with a Rayman Legends lookalike (or feelalike?).

 Meteorfall: Krumit's Tale